Character Flaws: Why They’re So Important to Your Story [With Examples]

 How to Create Flaws for Your Characters

 Some well-meaning writing advice suggests that you can just pick character flaws from a long list.
-But the best character flaws aren’t simply tagged on.
-They arise from who your character is and from the problems they need to overcome.
+But the best character flaws aren’t tagged on.
+They arise from who your character is: their strengths and weaknesses.

 Their flaws could also relate to their greatest strengths.
 You might have a character who’s very intelligent … and knows it.
 Their intelligence is a good character trait, but their cockiness or arrogance isn’t.
 Or perhaps you have a character who has a keen mind for business.
 This is a strength – but if it leads to an obsession with money, that’s a character flaw.